-Vision Problems of
+Vision problems of preschool children

-During the preschool years from ages 3 to 6, your child will be fine-tuning the vision and visual skills he already has developed during the infant and toddler years.
+During the preschool years from ages 3 to 5, your child will be fine-tuning the vision and visual skills he already has developed during the infant and toddler years.

 Preschool vision tasks vary with a child's age and activities.
 For example, many young preschoolers are learning to ride tricycles and master the complex eye-hand coordination needed to pedal, steer and watch where they're going at the same time.

-If you have children between the ages of 3 and 6, be aware of these warning signs of possible preschool vision problems:
+If you have children between the ages of 3 and 5, be aware of these warning signs of possible preschool vision problems:

-- Consistently sitting too close to the TV or holding a book too close
+Consistently sitting too close to the TV or holding a book too close

-- Tilting the head to see better
+Tilting the head to see better

-- Frequently rubbing eyes, even when not sleepy
+Frequently rubbing eyes, even when not sleepy

-- Closing one eye to read, watch TV or see better
+Closing one eye to read, watch TV or see better

-- Avoiding activities that require near vision, such as coloring or reading, or distance vision, such as playing ball or tag
+Avoiding activities that require near vision, such as coloring or reading, or distance vision, such as playing ball or tag

-- Complaining of headaches or tired eyes
+Complaining of headaches or tired eyes

 The most common preschool vision problems are refractive errors: